Nail Technician Career and Training Information

 - Cosmetology is a diverse industry, so it's possible to find training and certification that covers multiple areas, allowing you to pursue a dynamic career that involves providing a range of services in addition to nail technology, such as hairstyling, makeup application, and skincare.

 To help decide whether or not a career in this field is right for you, it's a good idea to talk to experienced pros and get a feel for the realities of the job.
-Offer to take one out to lunch or book a manicure and pick his or her brain during your appointment.
+Offer to take one out to lunch or book a manicure and pick the technician's brain during your appointment.

 And if you're ready to start right now, find a school using this easy-to-use search tool.

-* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2014-15 Edition, website last accessed on March 4, 2014.
+1 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, website last accessed on September 3, 2019.